 North Carolina Statute of Limitations for Wrongful Death

-North Carolina General Statutes Chapter 28A, Section 28A-18-2, outlines the statute of limitations for filing wrongful death claims.
-Estate representatives have up to two years from the date of the wrongful death to file an action.
+G.S. § 1-53 outlines the statute of limitations for filing wrongful death claims.
+Under this law, estate representatives have up to two years from the date of the wrongful death to file an action.

 Therefore, representatives should speak with a member of our team as soon as possible.
-Because these time limits are in place, we must work quickly to secure and preserve your claim.
+Due to these strict time limits, we must work quickly to secure and preserve your claim.
 Failing to file an action within the timeframe could result in courts barring you from recovering on a wrongful death claim.

 Complete a Free Case Evaluation form now